justinmahar/articulate-nlg/README.md

 Contributions are encouraged!
 We'd love to see what you create.

-### Developing on this project:
+### Developing On This Project:

 - If you catch a bug, would like to request a feature, or would like to start a discussion, [add an issue to the GitHub project](https://github.com/justinmahar/conceptual-nlg/issues).
 - If you think you can fix it or implement it, [fork the project](https://github.com/justinmahar/conceptual-nlg/fork) and then send me a pull request when you're done. :)

-### Sharing your personas:
+### Sharing Your Personas:

-If you decide to create a persona, share it with others!
+If you decide to create a persona, share it with others via npm!

 Here's how to go about it:

 - Make a project on GitHub with a `package.json` containing your `conceptual-nlg` version dependency.
 I recommend [TypeScript](https://www.typescriptlang.org/) but plain JavaScript is welcome too!
+- Create an npm module.
+For your npm module, use CommonJS module format.
-- Use CommonJS module format. **Your default export should be a persona instance that contains your magnificent core.**
+  - **Your default export should be a persona instance that contains your core.**
-  - This ensures your persona always works for everyone even if the conceptual-nlg project specs change over time.
+    - This ensures your persona always works for everyone even if the conceptual-nlg project's specs change over time.
-  - It also allows people to import your persona and use it right away.
+    - This also allows people to import your persona and use it right away.
+  - Be sure to test importing and using your persona!
 - If you'd like to share a persona you've made in the [Ready-To-Use Personas](#ready-to-use-personas) section of this README, [add it to this README](https://github.com/justinmahar/conceptual-nlg/fork) and send me a pull request.
-- Publish your project to [npm](https://www.npmjs.com/) as a CommonJS module, too.
-This lets people use npm to pull your persona into their project.
+That section is only for personas than can be used via npm out of the box.

 ---